 19. The interviews on Dateline NBC represented the information that those people interviewed wanted the public to know about Lindsay, and about her murder.
 If anyone had a problem with the information they provided, they could have approached Dateline right away and asked for it to either pulled or changed, since the interviews were in June, 2010, and the program aired in September, 2010.

 [The people who granted interviews to Dateline had no idea what portion of the information they provided would actually air on Dateline after EDITING.
-These people did not have the power to tell Dateline how to run their show.
+These people did not have the authority to tell Dateline how to run their show.
 The dateline viewers did not get to hear ALL the information provided by the people who were interviewed(on or off camera).
 The viewers only saw the EDITED VERSION, therefore, the information provided to Dateline by those interviewed was not a true representation of what they shared.
 The Dateline episode was approx. 120 minutes excluding the commercials.
 Dateline had hours and hours of interviews.
-For example, Shirley and Jason may have had a two-hour interview but only two minutes of what they told Josh aired.
+For example, Shirley and Jason may have had a two-hour interview in which they shared many details but Dateline only aired a snippet of what they shared.
 Dateline is all about RATINGS.

 I did notice that Dateline did not edit out what some of Lindsay’s friends and family wanted the public to know about Lindsay.
 Josh: “many of Lindsay’s friends had an explanation for why Matt was on Lindsay’s mind around the time of the murder.
 It was likely they say because she was thinking of leaving Jason and getting back together with Matt.
 Her Father said Lindsay said as much on her trip to visit him just six weeks before her death, she said “Daddy I miss Matt so much” she said, “I’m really confused, I don’t know what to do.”
 “It hurt me to see her like that.
 She knew it was over but she had not gotten over him.”
 Her friends said Matt a hold over Lindsay.
 The investigators shared information about the Calgary drug bust angle.
 Josh said: “that’s a criminal conspiracy of some significance to wipe out this young realtor.
 What set of facts possibly fits with that?
 Inspector McColl said: “a large amount of money, a large amount of drugs, a considerable wrong done to whoever the financier is behind this.”
 Josh: “a drug angle has emerged as a leading theory in her murder.
 Is there any evidence that Lindsay used recreational drugs?”
 Detective Horsley: ‘no.” McColl: “And there’s no evidence that she committed any criminal offences either.”
 Josh: “was she associated with or friends with people who were involved in crime?
 McColl: “yes, yes she was.
 There was an element of people that she associated with that were involved in crime.”]